 What Lenders May Accept Instead of Accounts

-Guarantor Support: Some lenders may be more willing to approve your application if you can provide a guarantor who is willing to take on some of the financial responsibility.
+Guarantor support: Some lenders may be more willing to approve your application if you can provide a guarantor who is willing to take on some of the financial responsibility.
 For more information on how guarantors work and the responsibilities involved, check out Citizens Advice - Using a Guarantor.

-Contracts or Upcoming Work: If you're a freelancer or contractor, showing confirmed contracts or agreements for future work can be a way to validate your income potential.
+Contracts or upcoming work: If you're a freelancer or contractor, showing confirmed contracts or agreements for future work can be a way to validate your income potential.

-Tax Returns (SA302s): Many lenders will accept your HMRC tax calculations and tax year overviews as proof of income instead of traditional accounts prepared by an accountant.
+Tax returns (SA302s): Many lenders will accept your HMRC tax calculations and tax year overviews as proof of income instead of traditional accounts prepared by an accountant.

 To get these documents, you can access your Self-Assessment tax return on the HMRC website.
 For more detailed information and guidance on how to file your self-assessment and retrieve your tax documents, visit the official Gov.uk Self-Assessment Tax Returns page.

-Bank Statements: Providing a history of consistent income through your business or personal bank statements can help demonstrate your affordability.
+Bank statements: Providing a history of consistent income through your business or personal bank statements can help demonstrate your affordability.

-Deposit Size: A larger deposit (e.g., 15–25%) can make you less of a risk in the eyes of the lender, which may offset their concerns about your lack of accounts.
+Deposit size: A larger deposit (e.g., 15–25%) can make you less of a risk in the eyes of the lender, which may offset their concerns about your lack of accounts.

 How to Improve Your Chances of Getting a Mortgage Without Accounts